-Most of the tourist stay somewhere around Zadar and visit the city for a daytrip.
-Anyway, inside the old town you are going to find a handful of nice hotels.
+Inside the old town you are going to find a handful of nice hotels.
 It is more common to rent an apartment.
 Peak season is July/August, so you should book in advance.
-Check out here for some great choices.
+We have put together our top recommendations here:

 Read more about Croatia: